 “Hopefully, we won’t ever need them,” Nate commented

 “I agree, but some of the others might need some training,” I looked around, noticing tactical vests and armour, “I say we leave the handguns for the moment, I’m not sure we need them while we’re locked in.”

 “But you’ll still train me?”
 He asked.

-“I’m not an instructor and I’ve only been on a few riffles myself.
+“I’m not an instructor.
+I’ve only been on a few rifles myself.
 But we’ll try our best,” I hurried to assure him, in case he thought I was an expert.
-We locked the Armoury back up and switched the computer off, before returning to the security control room.
-We switched everything on, but found a lone computer in the corner.
+We locked the Armoury back up, switching the computer off, before returning to the Security Operations Room.
+We switched everything on but found a lone computer in the corner.